 - A new medical centre is being built and water is being piped to it.

-Just 18 months prior to this visit, the school had limited dirty water supplies and the constant threat of wildlife and disease and today not only is it thriving, but it is contributing to the overall upliftment of the local community.
-We’d say this has been a success well worth celebrating and wish to say a hearty Thank You to our project sponsors, the Boultbee Foundation for making this possible.
+Just 18 months prior to this visit, the school had limited, dirty water supplies and the constant threat of wildlife and disease.
+Today, not only is it thriving, but it is contributing to the overall upliftment of the local community.
+We’d say this has been a success well worth celebrating and wish to say a hearty thank you to our project sponsors, the Boultbee Foundation for making this possible.

 Date of Project: March 2011

 Beneficiaries: 2,300 including pupils, teachers, rangers and local families